The Bride (Kill Bill)

-Beatrix "The Bride" Kiddo (codename: Black Mamba) is the protagonist of the martial arts films Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004), directed by Quentin Tarantino.
+Beatrix "the Bride" Kiddo (codename: Black Mamba) is the protagonist of the martial arts films Kill Bill: Volume 1 (2003), Kill Bill: Volume 2 (2004), and Kill Bill: The Whole Bloody Affair (2004) directed by Quentin Tarantino.
 She is portrayed by Uma Thurman.
 In 2010, Entertainment Weekly named the Bride the 99th-greatest character of the preceding 20 years, and in 2015 Empire named her the 23rd-greatest film character of all time.

 Kill Bill

 Beatrix "the Bride" Kiddo, codenamed Black Mamba, is the protagonist of the martial arts films Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004), directed by Quentin Tarantino.
 She is portrayed by Uma Thurman.
 Her name is not revealed until Volume 2.

 The Bride was once a member of the Deadly Viper Assassination Squad, an elite group of assassins.
 She is trained by the martial arts master Pai Mei and becomes the right hand of Bill, her boss and lover, provoking the envy of another Deadly Viper, Elle Driver.
 When the Bride discovers she is pregnant with Bill's child, she abandons the Deadly Vipers so her baby can have a better life, and becomes engaged.
 Bill, assuming her fiancé is the father, orders them assassinated at the chapel and shoots her in the head.

 The Bride survives and falls into a coma.
 Bill aborts an order to have her assassinated in the hospital, considering it dishonorable when she cannot defend herself.
 The Bride awakens from the coma years later and is horrified to find that she is no longer pregnant.
 She tracks down the Deadly Vipers, including O-Ren Ishii, now the leader of the Tokyo yakuza, and exacts revenge under the assumption that her child died during her coma.
 In Mexico, the Bride tracks Bill to a hotel and discovers that their daughter B.B. is still alive, now four years old.
-The Bride kills Bill using the five-point-palm exploding heart technique, taught to her by Pai Mei.
+The Bride kills Bill using the five-point-palm exploding heart technique, taught to her by Pai Mei, though she reconciles with him in his final moments.
 Beatrix leaves with B.B. to start a new life.